Cybolic/angular-seed-coffee/README.md

 # angular-seed — the seed for AngularJS apps

-This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
+This project is a CoffeeScript port of the application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.